Cricket-Triangular Series West Indies v South Africa scoreboard

-June 3 (Infostrada Sports) - Scoreboard in the first Triangular Series match between West Indies and South Africa on Friday in Georgetown, Guyana
+June 4 (Infostrada Sports) - Scoreboard at close of play in the first Triangular Series match between West Indies and South Africa on Friday in Georgetown, Guyana

 South Africa Innings